-Follow the allegations procedures, as set out in this policy and KCSIE 2022, if the disclosure is an allegation against a member of staff, supply staff, volunteer or contactor.
+Follow the allegations procedures, as set out in this policy and KCSIE 2022, if the disclosure is an allegation against a member of staff, supply staff, volunteer or contractor.

-Report low-level concerns (as defined in KCSIE 2022) about any member of staff/supply staff/volunteer or contractor to [insert your agreed internal procedures for reporting low level concerns in line with Surrey LADO guidance].
+Report low-level concerns (as defined in KCSIE 2022) about any member of staff/supply staff/volunteer or contractor to the Headteacher and any concerns about the Headteacher to the Chair of Governors.